Lantah/Gravity/docs/software/admin.md

 Stellar Core is the program nodes use to communicate with other nodes to create and maintain the Stellar peer-to-peer network.
 It's an implementation of the Stellar Consensus Protocol configured to construct a chain of ledgers guaranteed to be in agreement across all participating nodes at all times.

-This document describes various aspects of installing, configuring, and maintaining a `gramr` node.
+This document describes various aspects of installing, configuring, and maintaining a `gravity` node.
 It will explain:

   - [ ] [why you should run a node](#why-run-a-node)